AlexWFreitas/treinadev_etapa1/README.md

 # README
-This is a project about a promotion system project running on Ruby on Rails for learning purposes.
+This is a project about a promotion system running on Ruby on Rails for learning purposes.

 Instructions for running: